enghwa/MultiRegion-Serverless-Workshop/README.md

 run into naming conflicts for certain resources - we do not recommend this as there may be unpredictable results or difficult to identify configuration issues.

-### Domain Name (this is covered in Module 3 - do not purchase one yet)
+### Domain Name (this is covered in Module 3)

-You will also need to either purchase a domain, or repurpose an existing unused domain you already own.
+You will also need to either purchase a domain (Purchase it now before you start the lab as it takes a while), or repurpose an existing unused domain you already own.
 You will need to delegate DNS to Route53 if the domain is not already acquired through AWS.
 You may also need access to the email account associated with the domain name registration.